Shop now & save up to 80% on medication

 Storage and Travel Basics

-Store tablets and capsules at room temperature in a dry place, away from excessive heat and direct light.
+Most doxycycline tablets and capsules are stored at room temperature in a dry place, protected from excess heat and moisture.
+Bathrooms and cars can be unreliable storage locations because temperature and humidity fluctuate.
 Keep the container tightly closed and out of reach of children and pets.
-Do not use tablets or capsules past the expiration date; outdated tetracyclines have been associated with rare but serious kidney effects.

 Side Effects and Safety